hmc-cs111-spring2023/project-Cruedy/notebooks/Notebook1.md

 ## Description

 _I mainly want to get the language to be used to apply an effect that is written in javascript to a video.
-[This link](https://helpx.adobe.com/after-effects/using/expression-language.html#:~:text=The%20After%20Effects%20expression%20language,Comp%2C%20Footage%2C%20and%20Camera.) explains why After Effects uses javascript as its language for expressions._

-**TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions, exciting milestones, preliminary results, etc. Feel free to include images (e.g., a sketch of the design or a screenshot of a running program), links to code, and any other resources that you think will help clearly convey your design process.
+[This link](https://helpx.adobe.com/after-effects/using/expression-language.html#:~:text=The%20After%20Effects%20expression%20language,Comp%2C%20Footage%2C%20and%20Camera.) explains why After Effects uses javascript as its language for expressions.
+I also found [this link](https://helpx.adobe.com/after-effects/using/scripts.html) that explains that the script uses Adobe ExtendScript which is an extension from javascript.
+[This page](https://ae-scripting.docsforadobe.dev/introduction/overview.html) explains how the extendscript language is used.
+Reading through these articles has helped me realize that the editor for my DSL could be any editor and then the code could just be loaded into After Effects._

 ## Questions

 _How do you use a language to apply an effect(that is written in javascript) to a video?_

+_Does it seem like the ExtendScript language is a DSL itself?
+If it is a DSL with javascript as its host, is it internal or extenal?_

 _How are after effects expressions currently used?_